-7.3 During the joint interview the housing assistant will:
+7.4 During the interview the Housing Assistant will:

-- Ensure tenants are happy with the property they are taking on - Check that rent account is clear - Tenants sign the Deed of Assignment. (located in O:\Tenancy\3.
-Policy and procedure\Assignments (If External exchange, both tenants sign) - Sign and date the deed of assignment as a witness. - Tenants read, agree and sign the Mutual Exchange Property Inspection Form (If external exchange, only incoming tenant need this). - If the new tenant is not currently our tenant, advise them of three week visit by their housing officer and ask for their new telephone number.
-If the incoming tenant is currently our tenant, a three week visit is not required. - Give any incoming tenants a tenancy pack. - Give both tenants a Mutual Exchange Satisfaction Survey with a self-addressed envelope. - Remind tenants to inform benefits and council tax of their new address

-- Remind tenants to read meters - Book a gas safety test, gas cap and uncap and advise Graeme Twell, Katherine King and Customers Services of date, location, time and contact details of tenants - Update all relevant IT systems accordingly - Update New mutual exchange spreadsheet Jan 2014 DO NOT USE ANY OTHER - 7.4 The date for the exchange should be set for a time not exceeding two weeks from the time of the interview and the agreed date should be entered on the Assignment Notices.
-All parties to the exchange must also sign the assignment documents.

-7.5 YOU MUST REMEMBER THAT APPLICANTS ARE ASSIGNING THEIR TENANCY AND NOT THE PROPERTY AND, AS SUCH, EACH PARTY IS UNDERTAKING TO TAKE ALL THE OBLIGATIONS OF THAT TENANCY WHICH INCLUDES ANY REPAIRING OBLIGATIONS, RENT OBLIGATIONS ETC.
+- Ensure tenants understand that, as inspections cannot be carried out as normal, they are accepting the condition of the property when they agree to move and they are happy with the property they are taking on - Check that rent account is clear - Tenants sign the Deed of Assignment. (located in O:\Tenancy\3.
+Policy and procedure\Assignments (If External exchange, both tenants sign) - Sign and date the deed of assignment as a witness. - Tenants read, agree and sign the Mutual Exchange Property Inspection Form (If external exchange, only incoming tenant need this). - Give any incoming tenants a tenancy pack. - Give both tenants a Mutual Exchange Satisfaction Survey with a self-addressed envelope. - Remind tenants to inform benefits and council tax of their new address - Remind tenants to read meters - Book a gas safety test, gas cap and uncap and advise Maintenance and Investment Team and Customers Services of date, location, time and contact details of tenants - Update all relevant IT systems accordingly - Update New mutual exchange spreadsheet Jan 2014 DO NOT USE ANY OTHER - 7.5 The date for the exchange should be set for a time not exceeding two weeks from the time of the interview and the agreed date should be entered on the Assignment Notices.
+All parties to the exchange must also sign the assignment documents. - 7.6 YOU MUST REMEMBER THAT APPLICANTS ARE ASSIGNING THEIR TENANCY AND NOT THE PROPERTY AND, AS SUCH, EACH PARTY IS UNDERTAKING TO TAKE ALL THE OBLIGATIONS OF THAT TENANCY WHICH INCLUDES ANY REPAIRING OBLIGATIONS, RENT OBLIGATIONS ETC.